 Approaching NDIS planning meetings with housing support in mind requires preparation and clear communication:

-Engaging openly with your planner can help ensure your housing needs are thoroughly considered.
+Engaging openly with your planner can help ensure your housing needs are thoroughly considered, including exploring options that might indirectly assist with costs to pay for rent.

 Frequently Asked Questions